1. Antitrust Practice and Market Power Assessment

 Antitrust allegations may intersect with contract disputes involving termination, pricing, or exclusivity.
 Antitrust Practice evaluates how contractual rights interact with competition law defenses.
 These issues often determine leverage in settlement or trial.

-6. Why Clients Choose SJKP LLP for Antitrust Representation
+6. Why Clients Choose Sjkp Llp for Antitrust Representation

 23 Dec, 2025